balder-dev/balder/doc/source/basics/balderhub.rst

     We need your help here.
 There are a lot of people in this world, that are experts in the thing they are doing and exactly these experts we need here.

     Do you know one area really well?
-Do you like the concept of balder?
+Do you like the concept of Balder?
 Think about to initiate an own BalderHub project.
 Take a look into our `Balder GitHub Group <https://github.com/balder-dev>`_ and feel free to contribute to an existing project or create your own one.
 If you are not secure if your subject already exist or if you are searching for some colleagues to develop a BalderHub project within a group, fell free to